vadviktor/file-replicator/README.md

-# :construction: This gem is not released yet :exclamation:

 # File replicator, a split-join command line tool

 This Gem provides you with two command line tools, one to split up files and one to join them back togather again.